NEED A PACEMAKER SURVEY / MEDICAL DEVICE ELECTROMAGNETIC INTERFERENCE (EMI) ENVIRONMENTAL SITE SURVEY?

 This is due to a number of reasons:

-1) Our electromagnetic spectrum is more crowded than ever and we are constantly adding new devices and spectral intensity to our everyday environment.
+1) Our electromagnetic spectrum is more crowded than ever and we are constantly adding new electronic devices and spectral intensity to our everyday environment.
 Examples include:

 - Wireless phone chargers

 - Battery chargers for electric vehicles & power tools

 - Wireless microphones and media systems

 - Security scanners for weapons detection